ide/UIVisualEffects/README.md

 UIVisualEffects
 ===============

-Learn how to use UIVisualEffectViews with UIBlurEffect and UIVibrancyEffect in iOS 8.
+Learn how to use UIVisualEffectViews with UIBlurEffect and UIVibrancyEffect in iOS 8 and up.
 The example is written in Swift.
-See [the Swift 2 branch](https://github.com/ide/UIVisualEffects/tree/swift-2) if you are using Xcode 7 and iOS 9.

 <img src="Screenshots/UIVisualEffects.png" width="375" height="667" alt="Screenshot">